KTH-Library/kontarion/README.md

 ## Building from source

-To build from source, use:
+To build `kontarion` locally from source, use something like this:

+		# starting from scratch
+		mkdir ~/repos
+		cd ~repos
+		git clone git@github.com:KTH-Library/kontarion.git
 		make

-    # to time the build, use...
+		# if you want to time the build, use...
 		time make

 This takes around 19 minutes on a modern laptop.

-Use `docker images | grep kontarion` to inspect the resulting image, its total size is aroudn 7GB.
+Use `docker images | grep kontarion` to inspect the resulting image, its total size is around 7 GB.

 ## Common configuration options: